Chicago Blackhawks: Jerseys

-The Blackhawks wear predominantly red jerseys featuring three sets of black and white stripes along the sleeves and waist.
-The team's logo is displayed on the front of each jersey, along with a 'C', representing 'Chicago', on each shoulder with two crossed tomahawks.
+The Blackhawks wear predominantly red jerseys featuring three sets of black and white stripes along the sleeves and waist, and white jerseys featuring three sets of alternating black, white and red stripes along the sleeves and waist.
+The team's logo is displayed on the front of each jersey, along with a "C", representing "Chicago", on each shoulder with two crossed tomahawks.
 The Blackhawks debuted this design in 1955, and have since only made minor modifications to the jersey.
-In 2007, The Blackhawks along with all other NHL teams, made minute changes to their uniforms by adding larger logo, a new collar with the NHL logo and a "baseball-style cut" along the bottom.
+In 2007, the Blackhawks along with all other NHL teams, made minute changes to their uniforms by adding larger logo, a new collar with the NHL logo and a "baseball-style cut" along the bottom.
 The team previously donned alternate third jersey that was primarily black with red and white stripes between 1996 and 2007.
 The Blackhawks brought this design back in 2008, before making their 2009 Winter Classic jerseys their alternates between 2009 and 2011.
 After the 2019 Winter Classic, the Blackhawks made their jersey from the game their alternate, wearing it for three more games in 2019 and in three games during the 2019–20 season.

-The Blackhawks' uniform was voted one of the 25 best in professional sports by Paul Lukas of GQ in November 2004.
+The Blackhawks' uniform was voted 1 of the 25 best in professional sports by Paul Lukas of GQ in November 2004.
 The Hockey News voted the team's jersey as the best in the NHL.
 Greg Wyshynski of Yahoo!
 Sports listed the Blackhawks home jerseys as the second best NHL jersey in the history of the NHL in 2017.
 The Blackhawks were voted to have the best uniform in the history of the NHL in a fan-vote conducted by the NHL in 2017.

 Since 2009, the Blackhawks have worn special camouflage jerseys on Veterans Day during their pregame warm-ups.
 The jerseys are later sold in auctions to raise money for the USO of Illinois.

-The Blackhawks wore jerseys based on the design worn in the 1936–37 season for the 2009 NHL Winter Classic.
+The Blackhawks wore jerseys based on the design worn in the 1936–37 season for the 2009 Winter Classic.
 The jersey is predominantly black with a large beige stripe across the chest (also on the sleeves), with a red border, and an old-style circular Black Hawks logo.
-The Blackhawks used this Winter Classic design as their third jersey for the 2009–10 season until they retired after the 2010–11 season, with the only change in the design was by adding the familiar "C" with crossed tomahawks on the shoulders.
+The Blackhawks used this Winter Classic design as their third jersey for the 2009–10 season until they retired it after the 2010–11 season, with the only change in the design being the addition of the familiar "C" with crossed tomahawks on the shoulders.